Skip to navigation Skip to content

 6

-• Code 2 entries on the Newstart Education Status (NES) screen:
+• add 2 entries on the Newstart Education Status (NES) screen:

-• Using date of receipt of claim - code the Student Status: field with Not a Full-Time student NST
+• using date of receipt of claim - update the Student Status: field with NST - Not a Student

-• Using grant date - code the Student Status: field with Full-Time student FTS
+• using grant date - update the Student Status: field with FTS - Full-Time Student

-• On the Date of Commencement (NDC) screen in Customer First, enter the grant date in the Manual Start Date: field (even if the system calculated start date appears to be correct), and
+• on the Date of Commencement (NDC) screen in Customer First, enter the grant date in the Manual Start Date: field (even if the system has pre populated another date), and

 7

-If the customer and/or their partner's employment income was enough to preclude payment for the entitlement period in which the grant date falls, the claim will reject:
+If the customer and/or their partner's employment income precludes payment for the entitlement period in which the grant date falls, the claim will reject:

-• Change the Start Date on the NES screen to the manual start date
+• the Start Date on the NES screen to the manual start date

-• Change the Participation Status Event Date on the EDC screen to the manual start date
+• the Participation Status Event Date on the EDC screen to the manual start date

 • Grant DOC/Note: include an explanation of the manual grant date